 For the Metropolitan Water District of Southern California, fiscal year 2016/17 marked an important milestone in the region's conservation efforts.
-Efforts to lower water demand are estimated to save more than 1 million acre-feet of water supply.
+For the first time since the 1990s, the region's efforts to lower water demand are estimated to save more than 1 million acre-feet of water supply.